cybertrol-engineering/CE.PalletWorks.Documentation/docs/procedures.md

 ![](images/upstreamprinting.jpg)

 > Note: Upstream printing also requires a Print Mapping be configured with the "Upstream" role prior to starting any Order.

+### Production Totals

+The Production Totals grid displays an active count of total items produced by Product id, based on the current filters you have selected.
+Changing the filters could affect the production total values displayed.